OpenTreeOfLife/phylesystem-api/docs/README.md

 Consider the call without the output_nexml2json argument to be brittle!

-Get also takes the optional argument "starting_commit_SHA", which will return the version of the study from that commit sha.
+Also takes the optional argument "starting_commit_SHA", which will return the version of the study from that commit sha.
 If no "starting_commit_sha" is given, GET will return study from master.